 Just how common are mouse allergens like dander, saliva, urine, and droppings?
 Studies show that they can be found in most U.S. homes, and greater concentrations tend to be in Northeastern and Midwestern urban homes.
 If your home has zero mouse allergens, it would be the exception, rather than the rule.

 At Pestex Inc, we put your family’s health and safety first when tackling your home’s pest control challenges.
-Call our Boston pest control experts today at (617) 544-2566 to request a free inspection and estimate or contact us online.
+Call our Boston pest control experts today at (617) 544-2566 to request an inspection and estimate or contact us online.